PHPOffice/PhpSpreadsheet/docs/topics/reading-files.md

 > code.

-This can be particularly useful for conserving memory, by allowing you to read and process a large workbook in “chunks”: an example of this usage might be when transferring data from an Excel worksheet to a database.
+This can be particularly useful for conserving memory, by allowing you to read and process a large workbook in "chunks": an example of this usage might be when transferring data from an Excel worksheet to a database.